Word of Dante

 - Nowhere in the Garden of Eden story does the Bible mention the name of the forbidden fruit, commonly accepted as an apple by people who aren't Biblical scholars.
 In fact, Jewish sources debate five or six possibilities, which include everything from fig to grapes to wheat, but no apple.

 - The word for "apple" in Latin is "mālum" (long 'a') similar to the Latin word for "bad".
 Latin being the language of the Catholic Church, someone illuminating a manuscript probably thought "evil apple" to be a rather clever pun.
 The Church says nothing either way; only in art does this tradition exist.
 Secondly, in early modern English apple was used to mean fruit in general (in the same way that "corn" meant the grain of an area, not any specific grain).
 When the meaning of "apple" got narrowed down, the picture of the fruit of the tree of knowledge was narrowed with it.
-In any case, the apple did not actually exist as an edible fruit until the Romans domesticated them, so Eve eating one is a bit of a stretch, to say the least.
+In any case, the apple didn't make it to the Middle East until the Persian era at the earliest (they're originally from Central Asia), so Eve eating one is a bit of a stretch, to say the least.

 - Jonah never spent time in the belly of a whale in The Bible; it is simply described as a big fish.
 At the time the story was written there was no specific Hebrew word for whale, apart from various words for large fish.
 The metamorphosis into a whale comes from translations.
 In some languages, "big fish" is a term used to refer to both whales and sharks, with little or no distinction.
 In later mentions of Jonah's story in the New Testament, the Greek word used for the big fish was literally "sea monster", a term often applied then to whales.
 The King James Version, among others, decided that a whale made more sense than just a big fish, since no known ordinary fish is that big.
 That whales aren't actually fish is another, unrelated issue.